johnhuang1225/my-learning-record/README.md

 ## My Learning Record

+> The first questions you should ask yourself whenever you're using a new tool are "Why does this thing exist?" and "What problem is this thing solving?".
+If you can't eventually answer those two questions, you probably don't need it.

 Current I concentrate on learning **Meteor + React + JavaScript** :two_hearts:

 I believe that I will get a great Meteor job !

 > Believe in yourself, take on your challenges, dig deep within yourself to conquer fears.
 Never let anyone bring you down.
 You got to keep going.

 ## Notes